SymbioticLab/FedScale/fedscale/core/aggregation/android/README.md

 `linear_model.py` contains a simple linear model with Flatten->Linear->Softmax, used for simple test of our sample android app.

+`mnn_convert.py` contains all the code necessary for MNN<->PyTorch model conversion.

-In order to run this aggregator, please run
+In order to run this aggregator with default setting in order to test sample app, please run
 ```
 git clone https://github.com/SymbioticLab/FedScale.git
 cd FedScale